trozlabs/zoinx/readme.md

 4. `domain.js`   - Used to define the Schema used in Mongo to store data into collections.
 Domains are not strictly needed for services to be functional
-5  `controller.js`   - Used to define the actual endpoints, their method and the method that handles the incoming request.
+5. `controller.js`   - Used to define the actual endpoints, their method and the function that handles the incoming request.
 These methods are generally used to verify incoming data and access perms then pass the request and needed data to the service class.
+Permission handling can occur in the route as well.

 </br>The CLI will provide a prompt in the command line where the following example